 Types of articles for submission

-Review articles, research or original articles, or rapid clinical communications are appropriate for submission to this journal.
+Review articles, research or original articles, or rapid clinical commentaries are appropriate for submission to this journal.

 Items needed for manuscript submission

 1) Manuscript.
 The author should submit a complete manuscript including title page, abstract, text, references, tables, figures and legends.
 The text of an original article should include the following sections: introduction, materials and methods, results, discussion, and acknowledgements.
 The total text length of a review article or original research article cannot exceed 6,000 words.